El Cielo Biosphere Reserve: Flora

 Asclepias curassavica, an important food source for the monarch butterflies which migrate through the reserve.

 Several distinct vegetation types are found in the reserve.
 Vegetation in the drier northern and western portions of the reserve up to an elevation of 1600 m consists of desert and semi-desert shrublands, the montane Tamaulipan matorral and the lowland Tamaulipan mezquital.
 Shrubs and small trees generally do not exceed 5 m in height except in riparian locations.
 Annual precipitation in the shrublands is less than 1000 mm.

-In the eastern part of the reserve, sub-tropical semi-deciduous forests (Veracruz moist forests) are found at elevations of from 200 m and 800 m above sea level.
+In the eastern part of the reserve, sub-tropical semi-deciduous forests (Veracruz moist forests) are found at elevations of from 200 m to 800 m above sea level.
 The closed canopy forests averages about 20 m in height.
 Annual precipitation of this zone is usually from 1100 mm to more than 1800 mm.

 The principal reason for the establishment of El Cielo was the prevalence of cloud forests, distinguished by heavy precipitation, foggy conditions, and abundant mosses and fungi, at elevations of 800 m to 1400 m.
 The El Cielo cloud forests receive precipitation of about 2500 mm annually.
 The closed canopy forests reach a height of about 30 m.

 Oak forests, (Sierra Madre Oriental pine-oak forests), mixed oak-pine forest, and pine forests are found at elevations of 700 m to the top of highest summits in the reserve.
 These forested highland areas are drier than the cloud forests with an average precipitation of 850 mm annually.

 All of the vegetation types experience a wet season from May to October and a dry season from November to April.
 More than 1,000 species of plants have been recorded from the cloud forests consisting of 56 percent tropical species, 20 percent temperate, 19 percent cosmopolitan, and 5 percent other.
 Included are species associated with the temperate climate of the eastern United States such as maple (Acer skutchii), hickory (Carya ovata), hornbeam (Carpinus tropicalis), and redbud (Cercis canadensis).

 A botanical garden and arboretum is located in Alta Cima at an elevation of 800 m.